 This release includes the following improvements to OS deployment.

 Boot image keyboard layout

 Configure the default keyboard layout for a boot image.
-On the Customization tab of a boot image, use the new option to Set default keyboard layout in WinPE.
+On the Customization tab of a boot image, use the new Set default keyboard layout in WinPE option.
 If you select a language other than en-us, Configuration Manager still includes en-us in the available input locales.
 On the device, the initial keyboard layout is the selected locale, but the user can switch the device to en-us if needed.

 For more information, see Manage boot images.

 Import a single index of an OS upgrade package

 When you import an OS upgrade package, you can use the Extract a specific image index from install.wim file of selected upgrade package option.
 This behavior is similar as with OS images, except that it overwrites the existing install.wim in the OS upgrade package.
 It extracts the image index to a temporary location and then moves it into the original source directory.

 For more information, see Manage OS upgrade packages.

 Output the results of a Run Command Line step to a variable during a task sequence